cdktf/cdktf-provider-gitlab/docs/groupSamlLink.java.md

 - *Type:* java.lang.Number

 The ID of a custom member role.

 Only available for Ultimate instances.
+When using a custom role, the `access_level` must match the base role used to create the custom role.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.0/docs/resources/group_saml_link#member_role_id GroupSamlLink#member_role_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.1/docs/resources/group_saml_link#member_role_id GroupSamlLink#member_role_id}

 ---